theochem/cuGBasis/_sources/installation.rst.txt

     # if cmake:
     cmake -S . -B ./out/build/ -DCMAKE_CUDA_ARCHITECTURES=60

+- To install with support for multiple CUDA architectures, use the following command.
+Note: This syntax requires CMake ≥ 3.18.

+..code-block:: bash

+    CMAKE_CUDA_ARCHITECTURES="70;75" pip install -v .

 - If CUBLAS, CURAND are not found, add the following flag to the correct path.
   See `here <https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html>`_ for more information on how to modify CMake.